Scribe Professional Author Revisions Instructions

 1. How the First Four Revisions Calls Work

-• Read the relevant file BEFORE your call with the Scribe, and note changes you want to make BEFORE the call.
+• Read and edit the relevant chapters BEFORE your call with the Scribe.

 • IMPORTANT NOTE: You are NOT editing on the call with your Scribe.
 Your edits MUST be done prior to the call.